duk/little-league-score-on-Google-Assistant/README.md

 Then add
 `30 2 * * * sh scrap.sh`

-## 5. I was happy, but not super happy.

-I didn't even want to check email.
-I just wanted to talk to my Google Home to get the result whenever I want.
+## 5. Saving scrapped data to Firebase Database

+TODO

-## 6. Behold API.io
+## 6. Using Firebase Functions as Webhooks for API.AI

+TODO